Is your organisation 'happy to talk flexible working'?

 Read more: case studies that showcase the benefits of flexible working

 For these reasons and more, CMI is encouraging employers to use the ‘Happy to Talk Flexible Working’ strapline when recruiting, to advertise their commitment to flexible working.
 The strapline – developed by Working Families – sends out a clear message to candidates that the employer is open to negotiating working hours.
 This will give applicants the confidence to ask about alternative schedules when applying for a role.

 So, are you ‘happy to talk flexible working’?

-Rob Wall is head of policy at the Chartered Management Institute
+This was written by the policy team at the Chartered Management Institute

 The Flexible Working Task Force was established in response to the recommendations of the Taylor Review which focused on achieving fairness for employees in today’s modern workplaces.
 Its purpose is to widen the availability and quality of flexible working across the economy